What to do when your hunting dog stops delivering the birds

 Bumpers, dead-fowl trainers, and birds are the best items to use for hunting dogs.

 If your retriever runs out to get the item but does not want to bring it back to you, that is a separate issue.
 To address delivery issues, get specific on the location where you do retrieves.
 For puppies we use a hallway with all the doors closed.
 The puppy has no distraction and no way to escape except coming back to you.
 A similar philosophy can be used on older dogs.
 Use a long skinny location with no escape or put a long lead on the dog and gently pull him back to you once he has picked up the item.

 Another thing that often works is if you start running away from your dog after he picks up the item.
 Retrievers will often run towards you if you run and call their name.

-Once he brings it to you, DO NOT take the object from him right away.
-Instead pet him and tell him GOOD DOG.
-Let him hold his prize a little while before taking it from his mouth.
-And when you do take it from his mouth, immediately throw it again.
+And when you do take it from your dog’s mouth, immediately throw it again.
 Your goal is to teach the dog that bringing the item back to you means more fun, more retrieves.

 Never punish your dog for retrieving anything

 You must be incredibly careful with corrections when your retriever is retrieving.
 You never want your dog to think he or she is being punished FOR retrieving.
 If you give a correction to your retriever for an obedience infraction, such as HERE, while the dog is delivering a bird, he may think he is being corrected for bringing the bird to you.
 So, make sure that you use good timing with any corrections your give while your dog is in the middle of a retrieve.

 Final thoughts on my retriever won’t retrieve anymore